THARUNDT/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 ### NAME: THARUN D
 ### REG NO:212223240167
-# Uploading temperature sensor data in Thing Speak cloud
+## Experiment-03:Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.